Four Seasons Oahu Review: How to Book VIP & Who It’s Best For

 What I love

-• The Hawaiian healing therapies available at the spa
+• Hawaiian healing therapies at Naupaka Spa

 • The breakfast buffet at La Hiki

-• Catamaran tours and water sports
+• Catamaran tours and water sports launched right from the beach

-• Four Seasons Preferred Partner benefits
+• Four Seasons Preferred Partner benefits when you book through me

 Good to Know